 With the assistance of professional psychiatrists and psychologists from University Hospital, Kuala Lumpur, The Befrienders Kuala Lumpur was established.

-The Befrienders is a non-profit organisation modeled after Samaritans, a movement started in London in 1953 by Dr Chad Varah.
+The Befrienders KL is a non-profit organisation modeled after Samaritans, a movement started in London in 1953 by Dr Chad Varah.
 Since then, the movement has spread around the world under the umbrella body called Befrienders Worldwide.